ChaoticTrials/SkyblockBuilder/README.md

 no position is given, the current position will be used.
 Remove them with `/skyblock team spawns remove <pos>`.
 Same as
 before: position is optional.
 For users with permission level 2: `/skyblock team spawns reset <team>` will reset the spawn points to the default ones.
 To add the spawns, you need to be within the range specified in the config.

+## Invitations
+### Inviting users
+Everyone in a team can invite other players.
+For that, you can use `/skyblock invite <player>`.
+That will send an invitation to the given player.
+Only players with no team can be invited.

+### Accepting invitations
+Everyone with an invitation can accept them.
+You can only accept invitations if you're in no team.
+For that, you use the command `/skyblock accept <team>`.
+You can also decline an invitation by using the command `/skyblock decline <team>`.

+## Join requests
+### Sending a join request
+You can send a join request to all teams if you're currently in no team by using `/skyblock join <team>`.
+That will send a request to the team and each player in the team can accept or deny your request.

+### Accepting requests
+Each user of a team can use `/skyblock team accept <player>` to accept the given player.
+That will teleport the player to your island.
+You can also deny the request by using `/skyblock team deny <player>`.

 ## Using teams